KogarashiNetwork/Kogarashi/primitive/bls12_381/README.md

 We replace field and curve implementation with `zero-crypto` to make this compatible with `Substrate`.

 ## Overview
-This crate includes field and extention fields, curve implementation.
+This crate includes field and extension fields, curve implementation.
 There are two curve $G1$ and $G2$ described as following.

 $G1: y^2 = x^3 + 4$
 $G2: y^2 = x^3 + 4(u + 1)$